Layer types

 Choropleth

-Section titled “Choropleth”The Choropleth layer type colors polygons based on the value of a selected attribute, either Categories or a numerical Range with a using a configurable scale.
-This is one option type for MultiPolygon GeoJSON datasets.
+Section titled “Choropleth”The Choropleth layer type colors polygons based on the value of a selected attribute, using either Categories or a numerical Range with a configurable scale.

 Dot Density